LDSSA/ds-prep-course-2021/README.md

 ### **1.2 Setup _Git_ and _GitHub_**

 **Git** is a distributed version-control system for tracking changes in source  code.
-A **repository** is where code lives, and the code from the prep course will live at [`ds-prep-course-2021`](https://github.com/LDSSA/ds-prep-course-2021) repository.
-This is where the learning materials and exercises will be released (made available).
+A **repository** is where code lives, and the code from the prep course will live at [`ds-prep-course-2021`](https://github.com/LDSSA/ds-prep-course-2021) repository (basically where you are right now, reading this).
+All the learning materials and exercises will be released (made available) on this repository.

 **Step 1:** Install Git